FRESH IDEAS TO BRING STYLE TO YOUR HOMESign Up

 As a rough guide:

-• Shallow seats (50–55cm) – easier to sit upright, better for conversation and smaller rooms, less forgiving for lounging
+• Shallow seats (20-22 inches) – make it easier to sit upright and are better for conversation and smaller rooms, though they are less forgiving when it comes to lounging

-• Standard seats (55–60cm) – balanced sitting and relaxing, the safest default if you’re unsure
+• Standard seats (22-24 inches) – allow for both a balance of comfortable sitting and relaxing too which is the safest option if you’re unsure

 Deciding How Firm Your Sofa Should Be

-If you plan to sit on this sofa every day, slightly firmer is almost always the better long-term choice.
+Medium-firm sofas don’t feel that impressive initially but start to become comfortable after us, while also holding its structure for longer.
+If you plan to sit on the sofa every day, slightly firmer is almost always the better long-term choice.

 Choosing the Right Sofa Size for Your Room